Brett Scallions

-Brett Allen Scallions (born December 21, 1971) is an American singer and musician.
-He is best known for being one of the founding members and the original lead vocalist and rhythm guitarist for the alternative rock band Fuel from 1993 to 2006 and then from 2010 to 2020.
-He formed Fuel with Jeff Abercrombie, Jody Abbott, and Carl Bell.
-During that time, the band released four major-label albums including the double platinum Something Like Human.
-His initial stint with the band ended in February 2006.
+Brett Allen Scallions (born December 21, 1971) is an American singer, songwriter, and musician.
+He is best known for being one of the founding members and the original lead vocalist and rhythm guitarist for the alternative rock band Fuel, from 1993 to 2006 and again from 2010 to 2020.
+He sang on the band's biggest singles, including "Shimmer", "Hemorrhage (In My Hands)", and "Bad Day".

-Scallions has been ranked in the Top 100 Heavy Metal Vocalists by Hit Parader (#50).

 Early life

-Scallions was born in Brownsville, Tennessee.
-As a child, he listened to Elvis records.
-He would sing in choir in church and was cast as lead actor in plays throughout his high school.
-He was awarded scholarships to Lambuth University for music and theater.
+Brett Scallions was born in Brownsville, Tennessee.
+As a child, he listened to Elvis Presley records and sang in a church choir.
+He was cast as a lead actor in plays throughout high school, and he received scholarships to Lambuth University for music and theater.

 Career

-Fuel
+Fuel (1993–2006)

-Scallions joined Fuel in 1993 after bassist Jeff Abercrombie saw him perform in a bar in Jackson, Tennessee.
-The band achieved its greatest success with Scallions as lead singer.
-Scallions later moved to Harrisburg, Pennsylvania with the rest of the band where they would perform at local bars and nightclubs under the name Real 2 Reel.